jalbersh/longest-common-string/README.md

 ### Notes

-This project uses Maven.\
+This project uses Maven.

 Added support for Swagger to examine and exercise endpoint.\
-Enter the url \
+Enter the url

 http://localhost:8080/swagger-ui.html

-To test the "\lcs" endpoint in Swagger, go to \
+To test the "\lcs" endpoint in Swagger, go to

 http://localhost:8080/swagger-ui.html#/web-server-controller

+To run tests, load the project in IntelliJ and run all tests or enter the command

+./mvnw test

+To build the project, ender the command

+./mvnw install

+To run the application from the command line, enter the command

+java -jar target/LCS.jar